vazmigue/networking-iberia/4-vpc-endpoints/30-vpc-endpoint-testing-np2.md

 1. In the main pane, click the **Start session** button.
 Pick The NP2 Instance to shell into.
 You will now enter a bash shell prompt for that instance.

-1. Lets dig "kms._your_region_.amazonaws.com" you should get a response with two 10.0.x.x addresses.
+1. Lets dig "kms._your_region_.amazonaws.com" you should get a response with two 10.0.x.x addresses (make sure you pick the right region).

 ```